 Research scholars are selected from an international pool of applicants based on the significance and timeliness of their research interests.
 The program is limited to full-time law school faculty and Doctor of Laws Students.
 Scholars pay no tuition, do not qualify for employee benefits, and are required to make their own travel and housing arrangements.

-The start date of the program coincides with the two week orientation for the Master of Laws (LL.M.) for Foreign-trained Lawyers, typically beginning two weeks prior to the start of the law school’s Fall semester.
-All incoming visiting research scholars must attend this orientation, as it provides an overview of the American legal systems and library resources that are available to students and scholars.
+The start date of the program coincides with the two-week orientation for the Master of Laws (LL.M.) for Foreign-trained Lawyers each August.
+Visiting researchers must attend this orientation, as it provides an overview of the American legal system and resources that are available to students and scholars.

-- A current curriculum vitae or resume which includes a publication record and any significant awards and honors received.
+- A current curriculum vitae or resume that includes a publication record and any significant awards and honors received.

-- Evidence of English language proficiency – The Department of State requires scholars to have “sufficient proficiency in the English language, as determined by an objective measurement of English language proficiency, successfully to participate in his or her program and to function on a day to day basis”.
-Exam must have been taken within the last two years.
+- Evidence of English language proficiency.
+The U.S. Department of State requires scholars to have “sufficient proficiency in the English language, as determined by an objective measurement of English language proficiency, successfully to participate in his or her program” [22 CFR 62.11(a)(2)].

-Proficiency can be demonstrated in one of the following two ways:
+Proficiency can be demonstrated in one of the following ways:

 - Transcript confirming that the applicant received a post-secondary degree from an institution where the primary language of instruction was in English.
 If transcript does not reflect that courses were taught in English, certification from the degree awarding institution will be necessary.

-NOTE: The exam must have been taken within the last two years and applicants must arrange to have the testing agency send an official score report directly to Temple Law.
-Temple Law’s TOEFL report code number is 2906-03.
+NOTE: The exam must have been taken, or the English-language degree completed, within the last two years.
+TOEFL and IELTS applicants must arrange to have the testing agency send an official score report directly to Temple Law.